SaidSalama/Robot-Arm-mounted-on-a-Smart-WheelChair-/README.md

 It is a smart wheelchair on which a robot arm is mounted to help patients move and manipulate objects
 ## Feauters
 the wheelchair and the robot arm can operate in 4 modes of operation
-there is an ultrasonic sensor to detect any ostacle and a program is developped to avoid any crash
+there is an ultrasonic sensor to detect any obstacle and a program is developped to avoid any crash
 ## Modes of operation
 1-Manual mode
 2-BCI mode